 On 15th-16th March 2018 TestBash Brighton is happening.

 And, so we are here, again!
-TestBash Brighton, the home for testing friends is returning for some jam-packed learning, fun and friends (new and old!).
+TestBash Brighton, the home of testing friends is returning for some jam-packed learning and fun!

 TestBash Brighton is our original and biggest TestBash.
 We’ve been growing consistently and surely over the years and as always we are looking to keep the same friendly and learning focused vibe with wonderful new things sprinkled in.